camslam13/NASA-Capstone/README.md

   conda create --name <environment_name> python=<python_version>

-  * You can activate the env by typing "conda activate nameOfEnv.
+  * You can activate the env by typing "conda activate nameOfEnv".

   * Then you will want to select a python interpreter within vscode can do ctrl+shift+p.(if you created an env it should pop up there)